Pay with a single touch using Apple Pay®† on your iPhone®.

 11. Will I be able to opt out of Apple Pay at any time?

 Adding your debit cards or credit cards to Apple Pay is your choice; you can add or remove any of your cards when needed.
 You should always remove your card(s) before allowing someone else to use your iPhone.

 13. What if my Apple device is lost or stolen?

-If your Apple device is lost or stolen, use “Find My Apple Device” to quickly suspend or remove your digital account numbers from the respective device.
+If your Apple device is lost or stolen, use “Find My Apple Device” on another supported device to quickly suspend or remove your digital account numbers from the respective device.

 14. If I sell or give my Apple device to someone else, what will happen to the digital account information in the device?

 When selling or giving away your iPhone, iPad, or Apple Watch, be sure to delete all digital accounts in Apple Pay.
 Alternatively, you may reset your phone to factory settings, which will also remove all digital accounts.

 If I lose my Apple device and if someone starts using it to make purchases, am I liable for those purchases?